1 Lab: Getting Started in RStudio - Knowing Merseyside

 The main R graphics function is plot().
 In addition to plot() there are functions for adding points and lines to existing graphs, for placing text at specified positions, for specifying tick marks and tick labels, for labelling axes, and so on.

 There are various other alternative helpful forms of graphical summary.
-A helpful graphical summary for the mtcars data frame is the scatterplot matrix, shown in Figure 1.4.
+A helpful graphical summary for the mtcars data frame is the scatterplot matrix.

 # return the names of the mtcars variables